Alexei Shchusev: Early Stalinist period (1932–1937)

 The architectural competition for the Palace of the Soviets, held in four stages in 1931–1933, coincided with the sharp turn of Soviet architecture from the modernism of the 1920s to the monumental historicism of Stalinist architecture.
 Shchusev's drafts, published in 2001, indicate that he had probably anticipated the stylistic revolution as early as 1931.
 His first entry in the competition, though, was thoroughly modernist, reminiscent of Le Corbusier, and fairly modest in size.
 Critics complained that it "did not look like a palace".
 Shchusev wisely skipped the second, most publicized stage of the contest.
 His entries in the third and the fourth stages were properly neoclassical but uninspiring.
 Joseph Stalin had already made his choice in favor of Boris Iofan, and was suspicious of Shchusev's motives: "Shchusev's project is the same Cathedral of Christ the Saviour, but without the cross.
 Perhaps, Shchusev hopes to add a cross at a later date..."

 In 1933, the formerly independent architectural firms of Moscow were nationalized and reorganized into ten state-owned workshops.
 Shchusev was appointed the head of the 2nd State Workshop, a fairly large design firm employing dozens of professional architects and engineers.
-Some—such as Dmitry Chechulin, Alexey Rukhlyadev, and the tandem of Leonid Savelyev and Oswald Stapran—were managing their own project teams.
+Some—such as Dmitry Chechulin, Alexei Rukhlyadev, and the tandem of Leonid Savelyev and Oswald Stapran—were managing their own project teams.
 The remaining staff formed Shchusev's personal team, a "firm within a firm".

 While the competitions for the Palace of the Soviets were still unfolding, Shchusev was instructed to take over ongoing high-profile Constructivist projects, and to redesign and complete them in "neoclassical style".
 The first three victims of Stalinist "improvement" were the giant theatre in Novosibirsk (original design by Alexander Grinberg, 1928–1931); the Meyerhold Theatre in Moscow (Mikhail Barkhin, Sergey Vakhtangov, and Vsevolod Meyerhold, 1930–1931); and the Moscow Hotel (Leonid Savelyev and Oswald Stapran, 1931).